 NoteThe procedure for selecting migration objects is the same as that for selecting synchronization objects.
 This section describes how to select migration objects.

-In data synchronization projects for synchronizing data from a MySQL tenant of OceanBase Database to an AnalyticDB for MySQL database, from an ApsaraDB RDS for PostgreSQL instance to an Oracle tenant of OceanBase Database, or between MySQL tenants of OceanBase Database, matching rules are configured for selecting synchronization objects between databases.
+In data synchronization tasks for synchronizing data from a MySQL tenant of OceanBase Database to an AnalyticDB for MySQL database, from an ApsaraDB RDS for PostgreSQL instance to an Oracle tenant of OceanBase Database, or between MySQL tenants of OceanBase Database, matching rules are configured for selecting synchronization objects between databases.

 In the Select Migration Objects section, select Match Rules.